kodzimk/head2head/backend/CELERY_README.md

 ### 1. Task Triggering

-AI quiz generation is automatically triggered when:
+Manual quiz generation is automatically triggered when:
 - A battle invitation is accepted
 - A player joins a waiting battle

 The system will:
 1. Send `quiz_generating` notification to both players
-2. Trigger background AI quiz generation
+2. Trigger background manual quiz generation
 3. Poll for completion (up to 30 seconds)
 4. Store questions in Redis cache
 5. Send `quiz_ready` notification when complete